sarahllew/Sephora-Product-Rating/README.md

 - loves_count (count of how many 'likes' a product receives)
 - price_usd

+Like expected, reviews plays a large role in predicting rating!
+This makes sense as generally products with more reviews might have more balanced ratings, making it useful in predicting rating.
+There may be a consistent relationship between reviews and ratings in the training dataset for the Random Forest model.
+The second highest variable, loves_count, is also a significant predictor.
+Similarly to reviews, the higher number of “loves” for a particular product may be a good indicator to our model of what a rating may be.
+Price, the third highest variable of importance, also is reasonable as it can influence consumer expectations when shopping.
+Consumers may rate products more highly when an expensive item meets their expectations whereas if a product is overpriced, its rating may be lower.

 ## Results & Next Steps 🎯

 I determined that the best performing model to predict a product’s rating from the Sephora dataset is the random forest model.
-One way to improve model performance may be to incorporate and consider other variables.
+One way to improve model performance may be to incorporate and consider other variables such as:
 - number of sales a particular product has received in the past year
 - how long the product has been sold at Sephora
 - whether or not the item is considered a ‘bestseller.’

+This project has not only enhanced my knowledge on machine learning techniques–it also broadened my perspective on how such insights can have significant implications in business contexts!
+I’ve also found myself more interested in understanding the reasoning behind why a certain model may perform better than others and how the features specific to my dataset can contribute to this.
+Although the random forest model did not perfectly predict the rating of a Sephora product, this project has been a valuable opportunity to apply machine learning methods to real world data.

 ## Full Project Report:
 https://sarahllew.github.io/Predicting_Sephora_ML.html